Velocidex/velociraptor-docs/content/docs/gui/hunting/_index.md

 {{% notice warning "Managing hunt data volumes" %}}

 When hunting large numbers of endpoints, data grows quickly.
-Even uploading a moderatly sized file can add up very quickly.
+Even uploading a moderately sized file can add up very quickly.
 For example, collecting a 100Mb file from 10,000 machines results in over 1Tb of required storage.